Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 - Your tax band

-- Any special circumstances (student loan, child benefit)
+- Any special circumstances (student loan, Child Benefit)

-See your exact annual benefit instantly—no estimation, no guesswork.
+See your exact annual benefit instantly — no estimation, no guesswork.

 Step 2: Get Employer Agreement (1-2 weeks)

-Contact your HR/payroll team:
+Contact your HR or payroll team:

 - Provide your proposed monthly amount